-Rouge Valley Residences is a low-rise residential complex consisting of 33 buildings which is located just off Meadowvale Road and Highway 401 in Toronto, Ontario and comprises the municipal addresses of 41-53 and 95-115 Generation Boulevard.
-Rouge Valley Residence is in close proximity to public transit, The University of Toronto (Scarborough Campus), the Toronto Zoo and the Rouge Valley Conservation Area.
+Rouge Valley Residence is a low-rise residential complex consisting of 33 buildings which is located just off Meadowvale Road and Highway 401 in Toronto, Ontario and comprises the municipal addresses of 41-53 and 95-115 Generation Boulevard.
+Rouge Valley Residence is in close proximity to public transportation, The University of Toronto (Scarborough Campus), the Toronto Zoo and the Rouge Valley Conservation Area.
 The three-storey townhouse style suites are situated on 14.8 landscaped acres of land.
-Rouge Valley Residence comprises 396 suites, consisting of one, two and three bedroom suites.
+Rouge Valley Residence comprises 396 suites, consisting of one, two and three-bedroom suites.
 The buildings include laundry facilities, an outdoor swimming pool and provide 533 surface parking spaces.
 Constructed in 1978, the buildings are built of cast-in-place concrete foundation and conventional wood frame structure.
-The property underwent various capital improvements, including common area renovations, insuite window replacement, and roof replacements in a significant number of buildings between 2007 and 2017.